American & Italian Pizza ( The Differences)

 The Italian pizza, however, makes use of olive oil, pureed fresh tomatoes, garlic, and oregano.
 The pizza has a fresh, herby taste that permeates through to the crust underneath.

-Meat: This is another major difference between the two types of Pizza.
+This is another major difference between the two Types Of Pizza.

 The American pizza is much more flexible and you can experiment to suit the way you want your pizza to be.
 For meat lovers, they can have pizza piled with different types of meat e.g sausage, pepperoni, hamburger, bacon, ham, etc.